In this Article

 - Many women wash the vagina repeatedly with water to keep it clean.
 Vaginas are self-cleaning, and incessant douching can actually result in infection since it rids it of any healthy bacteria that ought to be present.

-- Whenever you clean the vagina occasionally, make sure it is dried completely.
-Moist areas are breeding grounds for microbes, leading to infections.
+- Whenever you clean the vagina, make sure it is dried completely.
+Moist areas are breeding grounds for microbes, which can cause infections.
 If your vagina or the surrounding area stays wet, you are quite literally inviting infections to make it their home.

 - Opt for comfortable clothing that isn’t tight in the crotch area.
 Even your underwear should be a little loose and preferably made out of cotton.
 This helps in facilitating air circulation as well as absorbing any sweat, keeping the area dry.